bsileo/hubitat_poolcontroller/README.md

 ## Hubitat - Package Manager

-2. Install and Cconfigure the [Hubitat Package Manager](https://github.com/dcmeglio/hubitat-packagemanager) and use it to install this code
+2. Install and configure the [Hubitat Package Manager](https://github.com/dcmeglio/hubitat-packagemanager) and use it to install this code

 ## SmartThings - GitHub Integration
 2. Add the GitHub Repository to your  My SmartApps and My Device Handlers: